185th Air Refueling Wing earns Outstanding Unit Award

 |0

-This work, 185th Air Refueling Wing earns Outstanding Unit Award, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 185th Air Refueling Wing earns Outstanding Unit Award, by SMSgt Vincent De Groot, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT